arnaudbos/i-rant/content/loom-part-1-scheduling.md

 A preemptive scheduler may suspend a running thread when it blocks on I/O or waits on a condition, so the processor can be assigned another thread to work on.
-It may also prevent spin-locking or CPU intensive tasks to _hog the CPU_ by allowing threads for a finite amount of time before parking it, in order to let other tasks a "fair" chance to run.
+It may also prevent spin-locking or CPU intensive tasks to _hog the CPU_ by allowing threads for a finite amount of time, before parking them in order to let other tasks a "fair" chance to run.

 > To be _fair_ (pun intended), "fair" scheduling isn't a solved problem, and I didn't dive into the details of the